khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 ## Part 3: Tree drawing with LaTeX

-There are multiple tree-drawing packages for LaTeX.
+There are several tree drawing packages for LaTeX.
-In this tutorial we will use [tikz-qtree].
+Each has their own strengths, weaknesses, and quirks.

+In this tutorial we will use [Forest][forest], which is built on the general drawing package [TikZ][tikz] and is explicitly designed to make it easy to draw linguistic trees with maximal control over the formatting.
+We will only use a small fraction of its features here.

+There is another tree drawing package based on TikZ that is also in common use, which is [tikz-qtree].
-This package simulates an older packaged named "qtree", but allows you to use TikZ drawing commands in the tree, which is useful for movement arrows among other things.
+As the name implies, this package simulates an older (defunct) packaged named "qtree", while allowing you to use TikZ drawing and formatting features.
+The main reason to be aware of it is that programs which claims to export tree structures as LaTeX often use qtree formatting, which is different from both Forest and the simple bracketing used above.

-### Tikz-qtree basics
+### Forest basics

 If you have LaTeX installed, or Overleaf open, you should test the examples in this section in a LaTeX document.
 You can use the following template.